realsuayip/django-sozluk/readme.md

 [this Wikipedia article](https://en.wikipedia.org/wiki/Ek%C5%9Fi_S%C3%B6zl%C3%BCk) to learn more about this type of social network.

-[Installation guide](docs/turkish/installation.md) is now available in Turkish!

-If you want to contribute to the project or have found a bug or need help about deployment etc., you may contact me via Telegram (I use the same username there) or [create an issue](https://github.com/realsuayip/django-sozluk/issues/new).
+**This project is currently maintained.** If you want to contribute to the project or have found a bug or need help about deployment etc., you may contact me via Telegram (I use the same username there) or, better yet, [create an issue](https://github.com/realsuayip/django-sozluk/issues/new).

 Check out "todo" keyword in the project files or Github issues to see the to-do's.

 Check out [screenshots](screenshots) folder to see current front-end in action with both the desktop and mobile views.

-To run the site in development mode, follow regular procedures (setting up virtual environment, installing requirements etc.), then create generic users using `create_generic_user` command provided by dictionary app.
-More information can be found about this command via `--help`.
-Check out djangoproject.com to see how to handle deployment procedures if you already don't know.

-To receive e-mails in development, make sure that a Celery worker is running in background.
-The default set-up allows output in console; have your local email server set up with this command, (if the port 1025 is already in use, change it also in the settings):

-    python -m smtpd -n -c DebuggingServer localhost:1025

-Python 3.8.2+ required.
+### Quick installation

+Make sure you have latest versions of Python and Docker installed in your system.
+Clone files via Git/GitHub, in the root directory run this command:

+    python docker.py up

+This will build and start development server for the project.
+Keep in mind that in production mode, the emails will output into console (container logs).

+Running in development mode will also create a superuser with email `test@django.org` and password `test`.
+In order for your entries to appear, you need to make yourself an actual author i.e., remove yourself from novice status using admin user edit page.

+The website uses cache mechanism frequently, so you may be inclined to disable caching using a dummy cache backend, or disabling cache on left frame.
+Check settings on `apps.py` to learn about caching and about all the other settings.

+The Python script also allows
+for a production setup, run `python docker.py --help` to learn more.

-### Docker usage
+### Standard docker usage
-A docker configuration for a (rough) production setup is included; to take a quick look, you may serve the project using docker.
+If you prefer not use the helper script to gain more granular control, make sure you specify the right compose file.
 Use this command to build and serve:

     docker-compose up -d

 Initially, you also have to run a script (in the web container) that sets up the database, collects static files and generates required users for the dictionary app:

-    docker-compose exec web bash scripts/setup.sh
+    docker-compose exec web sh scripts/setup.sh

 You are most likely to create an admin account after these processes: